Skip to content

 Temperature bounds

-For heating comfort setpoint writes (target_temperature), min_temp maps to the reduced setpoint (712 for circuit 1, 1012 for circuit 2).
-The protective setpoints (714 and 1014) are exposed separately and are not used as the comfort setpoint lower bound.
-The upper heating bound is 716 for circuit 1 and 1016 for circuit 2 when the device exposes those parameters.
+For heating comfort setpoint writes (target_temperature), the lower bound is the protective (frost) setpoint (714 for circuit 1, 1014 for circuit 2), which allows setpoints down to the frost-protection temperature.
+The reduced setpoint (712/1012) is exposed as min_temp for reference and is used as a fallback lower bound only when the protective setpoint is unavailable (for example, on PPS devices).
+The upper heating bound is the comfort maximum (716 for circuit 1 and 1016 for circuit 2) when the device exposes those parameters.

 Cooling setpoint support